Academy of Evil: Mesaana's Schools. Also the Black Tower progressively turns into that under Taim's oversight.

 The Chosen One: The Dragon (Reborn).
 Prophesied to save the world, but also destroy it.
 Or something.
 Most laymen just conclude he's pure evil.

-It's also a brutal deconstruction.
+It's also a deconstruction.
 It's not just the taint that's making him insane, it's the knowledge that all of existence rests on his shoulders, while foolish people are fighting their savior at every turn.
 That much stress would drive anyone mad.

 Eased somewhat as he cleansed the taint, so his madness won't get any worse, but doesn't heal either.
 Thankfully, after his epiphany on Dragonmount he has an unexplained protection from its effects.